-The Environmental Health Sciences Center (EHSC) was fist established in 1967 at Oregon State University (OSU) with funding by the National Institute of Environmental Health Sciences (NIEHS), one of the institutes comprising the National Institutes of Health.
-EHSC was one of the six original NIEHS Core Centers (NIEHS grant #P30 ES000210).
+The Environmental Health Sciences Center (EHSC) was first established in 1967 at Oregon State University (OSU) with funding by the National Institute of Environmental Health Sciences (NIEHS), one of the institutes comprising the National Institutes of Health.
+EHSC was one of the six original NIEHS Core Centers (NIEHS grant #P30 ES000210) currently #P30 ES030287.
 As an NIEHS center, the Environmental Health Sciences Center contributes to the mission of NIEHS, which is to discover how the environment affects people in order to promote healthier lives.
 See the NIEHS 2018-2023 Strategic Plan.

 The OSU Environmental Health Sciences Center supports research and community engagement to help understand what people are exposed to in their homes, at their work places and in their communities and to discover what hazards these exposures may pose to their health.
-Read the message from the Director, Robyn Tanguay.
+Read the message from the Director, Emily Ho.

 Our mission is to improve human health by: